Cayetana Fernández

 Cayetana Fernández García-Poggio (born 2005) is a Spanish amateur golfer.
-In 2022, she won the World Junior Girls Championship and the Junior Golf World Cup.
+In 2022, she won the Spanish Ladies Amateur, the World Junior Girls Championship and the Junior Golf World Cup.

 Amateur career

 Fernández was born in Madrid in 2005 and enjoyed an impressive amateur career, winning the European Girls' Team Championship, the Junior Vagliano Trophy and the Junior Solheim Cup in 2021.

 In 2022, she won the Spanish International Ladies Amateur Championship, and was runner-up at the Girls Amateur Championship at Carnoustie Golf Links, behind Lottie Woad.
 She won the Junior Golf World Cup in Japan both with Spain and individually, and repeated the performance at the World Junior Girls Championship in Canada.

 Fernández made two appearances on the 2022 Ladies European Tour, and tied for 3rd at the Madrid Ladies Open behind Ana Peláez and Linnea Ström.
 She led the LET season finale, the Andalucia Costa Del Sol Open De España, at the halfway point, ultimately finishing tied 5th, 3 strokes behind winner Caroline Hedwall.